mosadd1X/novelforge-ai/docs/quick-start.md

 Now that you've generated your first book or series, you might want to:

+### Core Features

 - Learn about [Configuration Options](./configuration.html) to customize the generation process
 - Explore [Memory Management](./components/memory-management.html) to understand how consistency is maintained
 - Check out [Cover Generation](./components/cover-generator.html) to create custom covers
 - Read about [EPUB Formatting](./components/epub-formatting.html) to customize the output format

+### Advanced Features

+- Discover [Genre-Aware EPUB Formatting](./advanced/genre-epub-formatting.html) for specialized layouts
+- Learn about [Writer Profile System](./components/writer-profiles.html) for fictional author generation
+- Explore [Fast Testing System](./advanced/fast-testing.html) for rapid development and validation
+- Understand [Network Resilience](./components/network-resilience.html) for robust API handling

+### API and Integration

-For more advanced usage, see the [API Documentation](./api.html) to integrate the Ebook Generator into your own applications.
+- See the [API Documentation](./api.html) to integrate the Ebook Generator into your own applications
+- Check out [API Key Management](./api-key-management.html) for managing multiple API keys